 Stifel analyst Mark Swartzberg said he believes Gatorade and other non-carbonated drinks drove the volume growth for the company's North American beverage business during the quarter.

-The company boosted its full-year profit outlook given its performance to date and shares jumped more than 2 percent before the market opened Thursday.
-The stock is near an all-time high.
+The company boosted its full-year profit outlook given its performance to date and shares rose 1.6 percent Thursday.

 Revenue declined to $16.03 billion from $16.33 billion, hurt by foreign currency exchange translation and the Venezuela deconsolidation.
 Still, the performance topped the $15.89 billion analysts expected.